sid-thephysicskid/manim-ai-agent/prd.md

 3. **In-Memory Job Store & Background Tasks:**
    - Implement an in-memory dictionary for job storage.
-   - Use FastAPI’s `BackgroundTasks` to process each job asynchronously.
+   - Use FastAPI's `BackgroundTasks` to process each job asynchronously.

 4. **Integrate Email Notification:**
    - Build a module (e.g., `/app/email_service.py`) to send emails using SendGrid.